shakes76/PatternFlow/recognition/README.md

 We can see that there is little deviation between the training and validation accuracy.
 However, there does appear a deviation in trend for the loss indicating that the model is unstable with data that it has not seen before.
 This is evident in some of the predicted segmentations below from the model after training.

-Firstly, Figure 4 and 5 show a good prediction from the model with an accurate segmentation.
+Firstly, Figure 4 and 5 show a good predictions from the model with an accurate segmentation.

 [Insert 50Epochs4FiltersGood2.PNG here]